-The last thing you should do if you want to immigrate to South Africa, is rush into it.
+The last thing you should do if you want to immigrate to South Africa is to rush into it.

 Instead you want to take some time to ask yourself a couple of key questions to set yourself up for success right from the start.